 6. Adoption of new constitution and reincorporation as a Company Limited by Guarantee

-Nominations have been received from the following 10 candidates, and an election will therefore be held.
+There are five vacant seats and nominations have been received from the following candidates.
+An election will therefore be held.
 Please refer to the Candidate Statements below for more information about each candidate:

 - Lyndsey Jackson